Our 200-year calendar

 Unlucky all day

-仏 (butsu) is from the name 'Buddha'
+仏 (butsu) comes from the name 'Buddha'

 滅 (metsu) means 'death', 'extinction'